 The virus that eventually became known as severe acute respiratory syndrome-associated coronavirus (SARS-CoV) was first identified in China in November 2002.

 The most recent iteration of the coronavirus started in China as a pneumonia outbreak affecting over 40 people in December 2019.
 At that time, the cause of the outbreak was unknown.1 Chinese officials reported the outbreak, which originated in Wuhan city, Hubei province, China, to the World Health Organization (WHO) on December 31, 2019.2 The report stated, “[M]ost patients in the Wuhan City outbreak have been epidemiologically linked to a large seafood and animal market, suggesting a possible zoonotic origin to the outbreak.”3 A zoonotic disease is a disease that can be transmitted from animals to humans.
-In addition to seafood, the market sold poultry, snakes, bats, and farm animals.4
+In addition to seafood, the market sold snakes, bats, and farm animals.4

 Authorities across the globe are working to curtail the spread of this illness.
 In China, Wuhan is under quarantine, and Chinese officials have imposed travel restrictions and banned large gatherings.
 Despite these efforts, coronavirus has continued to spread rapidly in China.
-As of February 17, 2020, confirmed global cases of the virus had risen to 71,429, with 70,635 cases in China alone.6 Some experts believe that number to be a “massive underestimate.”7 The CDC has issued a level 3 health warning advising against nonessential travel to Wuhan,8 and airports in the U.S. and other countries are screening individuals for coronavirus.9 Currently, coronavirus has spread to 25 countries and the death toll has risen to 1,775.10 Initially, coronavirus was thought to have an incubation period of 14 days – however, a recent study by Chinese researchers found that the virus’ incubation period can be up to 24 days.11
+As of March 8, 2020, confirmed global cases of the virus had risen to 105,586 with 80,859 cases in China alone.6 The CDC has issued a level 3 health warning advising against nonessential travel to Wuhan,7 and airports in the U.S. and other countries are screening individuals for coronavirus.8 Currently, coronavirus has spread to over 100 countries and the death toll has risen to 3,584.9 Initially, coronavirus was thought to have an incubation period of 14 days – however, a study by Chinese researchers found that the virus’ incubation period can be up to 24 days.10

 How can healthcare organizations prepare?

 Healthcare organizations can prepare for the possibility that a patient may present to their facility with symptoms that are suggestive of this novel virus.
 The first step is to identify patients who may have or are at risk of having this illness by modifying existing triage questions.
-Early recognition of patients infected with the Wuhan virus is essential.
+Early recognition of patients infected with COVID-19 is essential.